 Rubber is a raw material with few rivals where resilience and basic elasticity are concerned.
 Using advanced processes that perfect its characteristics we are able to increase its technical performance.
 Mineral fillers, natural pigments and vulcanisation accelerators are added to the rubber in varying quantities depending on the specific product that we wish to obtain.

 Mixing is the most important stage, fundamental for determining the right consistency of the material, but also for ensuring a uniform distribution of the colour.
 The raw rubber, left to cool and cut into swathes, already has an elastic aspect albeit in a form that is still rough and irregular.

 The mix is then sent to the production line to begin the process that makes it possible to obtain a sheet between 2 and 5 mm thick.
-After the calendering operation, which precisely determines the thickness of the flooring, the material is subjected to vulcanisation, continuously passing between metal cylinders heated to high temperatures.
+After the calendering operation, which precisely determines the thickness of the future rubber flooring, the material is subjected to vulcanisation, continuously passing between metal cylinders heated to high temperatures.